CarlosGude/skill-hexagonal/README.md

 The testing of projects follows the same patron, each layer is tested separated, without using a database.
 Actually, we have 30 tests, and the execution time is lower than a second.

-We use mocks class for the repositories, because the persis is not important if the data validation is correct, the database in this environment is unnecessary.
+We use mocks class for the repositories, because the persist is not important if the data validation is correct, the database in this environment is unnecessary.